justinlarson/threat_modeling/checklist.md

 # Threat Modeling
 ### Checklist

-Each of the overarching items need to be reviewed, but every item is not necessarily applicable Based in part on the [OWASP Threat Modeling Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Threat_Modeling_Cheat_Sheet.html) combined with industry experience.
+Each of the overarching items need to be reviewed, but every item is not necessarily applicable.
+Based in part on the [OWASP Threat Modeling Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Threat_Modeling_Cheat_Sheet.html).

 A threat model should answer the following questions: